 Remember the recent post where I talked about The Matrix?.
 Well, for consumer suckers, finding FI can feel like unplugging from The Matrix.
 If you’ve seen the film, you’ll know that’s an uncomfortable process.

 It takes some time for the realisation to sink in that all those shiny dreams shown in the adverts were horseshit.
 How could they have allowed themselves to be suckered in the past?

 Tailor the message to the audience

 I’ve noticed that people react as much (more?) to the style and the personal situation of the blogger than to their content.
 So if you are talking to an upbeat software engineer, introducing them to the MMM blog is a safe bet.
-Sometimes people criticise MMM for simplifying.
-But making complex things simple is a sign of intelligence (and integrity).

 I don’t ask that you pay forward my content, I ask that you pay forward the FI content that is most likely to resonate with your friend…regardless of who wrote it.